NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/routing-plans.md

 - use specific message templates for different groups of recipients
 - stop sending messages to a recipient when a channel is successful

+## Routing plans and contact details from the Personal Demographics Service (PDS)

+NHS Notify checks for each recipient's contact details before any messages are sent using a routing plan.

+This means that if a recipient's contact details are not found for a message channel, that channel is automatically skipped.

+We do not recheck for contact details each time there's a fallback in a routing plan.

 ## Message cascades

 A message cascade allows you to message a recipient with different channels in the order you choose.
 You can set up primary and secondary message cascades in your routing plan.